 Relevant design standards for roadway and railroad crossings and interfaces include those of the Authority, NJDOT, Conrail, and NJ TRANSIT, as applicable.
-An impact would potentially occur should the Proposed Project design not meet a relevant and applicable standard (e.g., vertical clearance over a railroad or roadway).
+An impact would potentially occur should the Proposed Action design not meet a relevant and applicable standard (e.g., vertical clearance over a railroad or roadway).

 Relevant design standards for utility relocation and protection include those of the utility owner (e.g., fiber optic carriers, gas pipeline companies, PSE&G, and municipal utility authorities).
-An impact would potentially occur should the Proposed Project design not meet a relevant and applicable standard (e.g., utility location and protection standards).
+An impact would potentially occur should the Proposed Action design not meet a relevant and applicable standard (e.g., utility location and protection standards).

-Based on the research and data collection, as well as through coordination with USCG and USACE, the existing NBB completely spans the Newark Bay Main Channel North Reach Federal Navigation Channel authorized by the U.S. Congress and maintained by USACE at a width of 500 feet and a depth of 35 feet.
+Based on the research and data collection, as well as through coordination with USCG and USACE, the existing NBB completely spans the Newark Bay North Reach Federal Navigation Channel authorized by the U.S. Congress and maintained by USACE at a width of 500 feet and a depth of 35 feet with one exception: an encroachment on the channel by a portion of the southernmost main span pier of the existing NBB, created when the channel was widened pursuant to Congressional authorization in 1966.
 Construction of the existing NBB was authorized through a Bridge Permit with a 550-foot horizontal clearance and a vertical clearance of 135 feet for navigation needs.
-An impact on waterway navigation would potentially occur should the Proposed Project design alter an authorized navigation channel or deviate from the authorized horizontal or vertical navigational clearances of the existing NBB.
+An impact on waterway navigation would potentially occur should the Proposed Action design alter an authorized navigation channel or deviate from the authorized horizontal or vertical navigational clearances of the existing NBB.

 Based on the research and data collection, as well as through coordination with PANYNJ and FAA, the existing NBB is under the departure and approach paths of Runway 29 at EWR.
 FAA defines aircraft departure and approach surfaces for airports.
 These surfaces are designed to promote air safety and the efficient use of navigable airspace.
 The departure surface generally extends at a slope of 34:1 from a point 200 feet from the end of the runway.
 The approach surface generally extends at a slope of 40:1 from a point 200 feet from the end of the runway.
 FAA seeks to keep the space below this surface clear of buildings, towers, and other obstacles that pose a safety risk to departing and approaching aircraft.
 Computer-aided modeling of these surface slopes provides a basis for defining a no-exceed height (NEH) for a potential obstacle.
 Such modeling of the existing NBB towers indicate an NEH of 265 feet above mean sea level (AMSL) for NBB's western bridge tower and 296 feet AMSL for the eastern bridge tower.
-An impact on navigable airspace would potentially occur should the Proposed Project design of replacement NBB towers exceed the relevant NEH or the corresponding existing tower heights.
+An impact on navigable airspace would potentially occur should the Proposed Action design of replacement NBB towers exceed the relevant NEH or the corresponding existing tower heights.